-No par value stock is common stock that issued without a par value listed on the face of the stock certificate.
+No par value stock is shares that have been issued without a par value listed on the face of the stock certificate.
 Historically, par value used to be the price at which a company initially sold its shares.
 There is a theoretical liability by a company to its shareholders if the market price of its stock falls below the par value for the difference between the market price of the stock and the par value.

 Companies set the par value as low as possible in order to avoid this theoretical liability.
 It is common to see par values set at $0.01 per share, which is the smallest unit of currency.
 Some states allow companies to issue shares with no par value at all, which eliminates the theoretical liability payable by the issuer to shareholders.
 If common stock has no par value, a company prints "no par value" on the face of any stock certificates that it issues.